christoph-phillips/blog/content/blog/ultra-trail-panoramic-50km-chiang-mai-thailand.md

-  I felt prepared mentally and physically to perform and it was quite a relief to be able to get to the start line and just execute my plan. :)
+  I felt prepared mentally and physically to perform and it was quite a relief to be able to get to the start line and just execute my plan. :smile:

   ## The Route